rust-lang-ua/rustcamp/2_idioms/2_2_mem_replace/README.md

    |             ---- second borrow occurs due to use of `*self` in closure
 ```

-Using 📚 [`mem::take`] here allows us to avoid the problem with 2 mutable borrows at almost no cost (`Vec::default()` is no-op), by swapping out the value in a temporary variable:
+Using 📚 [`mem::take`]⏱0.25h here allows us to avoid the problem with 2 mutable borrows at almost no cost (`Vec::default()` is no-op), by swapping out the value in a temporary variable:
 ```rust
 impl Names {
     fn apply_exclusions(&mut self) {